Linuxfabrik/monitoring-plugins/check-plugins/docker-info/README.md

 For Podman, use the podman-info check instead.
 Requires root or sudo.

 options:
-  -h, --help       show this help message and exit
-  -V, --version    show program's version number and exit --always-ok      Always returns OK.
+  -h, --help         show this help message and exit -V, --version      show program's version number and exit --always-ok        Always returns OK.
   --ignore IGNORE    Ignore daemon warnings and errors matching this Python
                      regular expression.
 Case-sensitive by default; use `(?i)` for case-insensitive matching.
 Can be specified multiple times.
 Example: `--ignore="No swap limit support"` to suppress the Docker warning on kernels without swap accounting.
-Example: `--ignore="(?i)bridge-nf-call"` (case-
+Example: `--ignore="(?i)bridge-nf-call"`
-                   insensitive) to suppress both `bridge-nf-call-iptables` and
+                     (case-insensitive) to suppress both `bridge-nf-call-
-                   `bridge-nf-call-ip6tables` warnings on Debian hosts.
+                     iptables` and `bridge-nf-call-ip6tables` warnings on
-                   Default: None
-  --no-perfdata    Suppress the performance data section from the output.
-The
+                     Debian hosts.
+Default: None --no-perfdata      Suppress the performance data section from the output.
-                   status message and the exit code are unaffected, so alerting keeps working while trending data is dropped.
+                     The status message and the exit code are unaffected, so alerting keeps working while trending data is dropped.
+  --timeout TIMEOUT  Network timeout in seconds.
+Default: 8 (seconds)

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/docker-info/